-- The need for process manufacturing qualifications to keep up with new systems and technology in response to increasing levels of automation, digitisation, and robotics due to industry 4.0. - Increased need for computer and technology skills. - Need for organisations to work in a safer and more effective and efficient way. - Industry is increasingly using sustainability principles, Lean manufacturing and technology that is efficient and environmentally friendly.
+- The need for process manufacturing qualifications to keep up with technology and incorporate more industry 4.0 systems to keep organisations current with the leading technology. - The need to develop training that meet industry requirements for the future which includes upskilling regarding digitisation and new technologies. - Increased need for computer and technology skills. - Skills shortages due to an ageing workforce and loss of experienced workers. - Need for organisations to work in a safer and more effective and efficient way. - Shift in industry using sustainable processes and technology that is environmentally friendly.